gotzl/hid-fanatecff/README.md

 Put `fanatec.rules` into `/etc/udev/rules.d`.
 This rules allows access to the device for `users` group and sets deadzone/fuzz to 0 so that any wheel input is detected immediately.

-Compile and inser the driver
+Compile and insert the driver
 ```
 make
 insmod hid-fanatecff.ko